All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Investiture of Ardashir (left) by Ahuramazda (right)

 This Sassanid carving is most likely the oldest one.
 An inscription explains that Ardashir rebelled against his Parthian king obeying a request by Ahuramazda.
-For the Sassanids the latter was no longer the divine creator, but the God of Good who fights his twin Angra Mainyu, the God of Evil.
-The head beneath Ardashir's horse is that of a rival for the throne and that beneath Ahuramazda's horse that of Angra Mainyu.
+For the Sassanids the latter was no longer the divine creator, but the God of Good who fights his twin Angra Mainyu, the God of Evil, whose head is beneath Ahuramazda's horse.
 An attendant behind Ardashir holds a fly-whisk, similar to reliefs at Persepolis.

 Relief depicting Shapur I with three Roman Emperors

-The relief is almost identical to one Shapur had carved at Bishapur, a town he founded in the south-western part of the Iranian tableland.
+The relief is almost identical to one at Bishapur, a town Shapur founded in the south-western part of the Iranian tableland.

 Other Sassanid kings placed carvings where they were portrayed killing enemies in combat.
 Overall they depict a medieval tournament.
 Some of these carvings were covered by the ground.